maeichho/personal-site/content/home/teaching.md

 In Fall 2022, I co-taught CS 2800: Discrete Structures with <a href="https://alexandrasilva.org/#/main.html">Alexandra Silva</a>.

+I will be teaching CS 2800 again this fall with <a href="https://www.noahsd.com/">Noah Stephens-Davidowitz</a>.

+In Summer 2023, I taught ENGRI 1101: Engineering Applications of Operations Research as part of Cornell's <a href="https://sce.cornell.edu/courses/roster/pssp">Pre-Collegiate Summer Scholars Program</a>.

 In addition, I have been a teaching assistant for the following courses:

 ## Cornell University